Premium Leather iPad Pro Briefcase

 - Classic horizontal orientation

-- Works with Apple keyboard cover and Smart Keyboard Folio
+- Works with Apple Magic Keyboard, keyboard cover or Smart Keyboard Folio

 - Fully padded and lined

 - Perimeter bumper pipping protects against small impacts

 - Dual storage pockets for charger and cables

 - Front and rear flat pockets, front flap zippered pocket